Stranger than Fiction (Joe Jackson song)

-"Stranger than Fiction" is a song by English singer-songwriter and musician Joe Jackson, released in 1991 as the lead single from his ninth studio album, Laughter & Lust.
+"Stranger than Fiction" is a song by English singer-songwriter and musician Joe Jackson, released on 8 April 1991 as the lead single from his ninth studio album, Laughter & Lust (1991).
 It was written by Jackson and produced by Jackson and Ed Roynesdal.

 Critical reception

 Upon its release as a single, Alan Jones of Music Week commented, "Lighter than his latter work, 'Stranger than Fiction' is oddly reminiscent of the Hollies.
 Probably not a hit, but a mouthwatering taster for Jackson's forthcoming album."
 Pan-European magazine Music & Media wrote, "His first Virgin release and what a smash song too!
 Jackson has returned to pop.
 The chorus will be whistled from every grocery shop to every petrol station all over Europe."
 Jane Downing of the Sunday Sun picked it as her "gem" of the week and commented, "Joe's a top rate artist but his singles don't do too well.
 But then again, neither [does] anything that's remotely melodic."
 Barbara Ellen of New Musical Express described the song as "not bad" but added that "yet another whirl around low-rent suburbia is not quite what the 'kids' are into at the moment".

 Marcus Hodge of the Cambridge Evening News gave a mixed review, stating, "It's intelligently arranged, fresh and buoyant, but all the brass stabs and big production remind us that he's really from a different era."
 Andrew Hirst of the Huddersfield Daily Examiner felt it "lacks the tuneful sting to scratch too deep beneath its cheerfully witty veneer".
 Jon Wilde of Melody Maker was critical, calling it "sub-Costello gripe".
 Steve Duffy of the South Wales Echo awarded two out of five stars and commented, "Joe not at his jaunty best, apart from the odd line.
 This has a marked American (yawn) influence."